 With AEM 6.4, you can stop the Version Purge maintenance task as follows:

-To stop the maintenance task means to suspend its execution without losing track of the job already in progress.
+Stopping the maintenance task means to suspend its running without losing track of the job already in progress.

-In order to optimize the repository size you should run the version purge task frequently.
+To optimize the repository size that you should run the version purge task frequently.
 The task should be scheduled outside of business hours when there is a limited amount of traffic.

 Custom maintenance tasks can be implemented as OSGi services.
-As the maintenance task infrastructure is based on Apache Sling’s job handling, a maintenance task must implement the java interface [org.apache.sling.event.jobs.consumer.JobExecutor](https://sling.apache.org/apidocs/sling7/org/apache/sling/event/jobs/consumer/JobExecutor.html)
+As the maintenance task infrastructure is based on Apache Sling’s job handling, a maintenance task must implement the Java™ interface [org.apache.sling.event.jobs.consumer.JobExecutor](https://sling.apache.org/apidocs/sling7/org/apache/sling/event/jobs/consumer/JobExecutor.html)

 .
 In addition, it must declare several service registration properties to be detected as a maintenance task, as listed below: